platformio/platformio-core/docs/platforms/unit_testing.rst

 PlatformIO Test System design is based on a few isolated components:

 1. **Main program**.
-Contains the independent modules, procedures, functions or methods that will be the target candidates (TC) for testing
+Contains the independent modules, procedures, functions or methods that will be the target candidates (TC) for testing.
 2. **Unit test**.
 This a small independent program that is intended to re-use TC from the main program and apply tests for them.
 3. **Test processor**.
 The set of approaches and tools that will be used